deurell/blog/content/posts/crazy-comets.md

 ![crazy comets game](/crazy_game.gif)

-The game is implemented as a simple state machine with objects handling the ship, comets, star field, camera and missiles.
-It handles collision detection with a classic AABB bounding boxes and I'll go through some of the implementation in upcoming blog posts.
+The game is implemented as a simple state machine with objects handling the ship, comets, star field, camera, particles and missiles.
+It handles collision detection with a classic AABB bounding boxes and I'll come back some of the implementation in a future blog posts.

 You can download the game with all source code as a cartridge here: